Citrus Community College

 --Travel costs must be borne by the applicant.

---Final candidates for faculty and management positions will be interviewed by the Superintendent/President.
+--Final candidates for faculty, management, and supervisor/confidential positions may be interviewed by the Superintendent/President.

 --If selected as a finalist, the candidate permits the District to contact the current and former employer(s) to investigate past employment history.